Indexing of CNN Features for Large Scale Image Search: Experiments

 \subsection{Effect of Key Parameters}

-There are four main factors that affect the schemes, the binary code length $ L $, the link number $ S $, the assignment number $ W $ and the distance threshold $ T $.
-To test the sensitivity of the proposed schemes to these factors, we perform experiments on the three benchmarks without distractor set.
+There are four parameters that mainly affect the precision and speed of the proposed schemes -- the MA numbers $ S $ and $ W $, the embedding code length $ L $, and the Hamming distance threshold $ T $.
+To test the sensitivity of the proposed schemes to these parameters, we perform experiments on three benchmarks: Holiday, Oxford and UKbench and take $ \mathrm{IFC}_{\mathrm{LSH}} $ as an example of $ \mathrm{IFC}_{\mathrm{HASH}} $.

-The effect of factor $ L $ on there datasets is illustrated in Fig.~\ref{fig:CodeLength} .
-Clearly, a medium length of binary code achieves the best performance.
-In fact, it is reasonable to get this conclusion since a medium binary code can better balance missed matches and false matches.
-In the following experiments, we set $ L = 512 $ for all schemes.

-To test the sensitivity of factor $ T $, we also carry out a group of experiments on holiday dataset.
-The experimental results are shown in Fig.~\ref{fig:Threshold}.
-When the threshold is below to $ 180 $, the MAP score increases with the threshold.
-This is because when the threshold is small, many correct results are wrongly rejected since the binary code is just a similar representation of visual feature.
-In contrast, when the threshold is too large, it also lose effect since too many wrong results are reserved.
-Empirically, when the threshold is about $ 30 \% $ of code length, the result is the best.
-The experiments have validated this conclusion.